The Fool-Proof Way To Drive Website Traffic (Step by Step Guide)

 Repeat the process for all articles on the first page of Google until you put together a list of at least 200 unique websites.

-Step #2: Contact each owner of those websites, let them know about your article, ask for a feedback AND share
+Step #2: Contact each owner of those websites, let them know about your article, ask for feedback AND share

 Let’s recap.